 Entertaining talks on the history of the city of Chelmsford performed in period costume.
-There are currently eight themed talks available and all can be performed in around 60minutes, accompanied by a PowerPoint slide show presentation.
+There are currently nine themed talks available and all can be performed in around 60minutes, accompanied by a PowerPoint slide show presentation.

 1. My Blue Plaque Challenge - An Historical Quest

 This talk is insight into some of the history of the city that may have been lost in the mists of time.
 The commentary will explain the origin of the name and how the Romans and then the Normans played their part in shaping the now city centre.
 This evolution story will cover how Chelmsford changed from an agricultural town with a coaching stop on an old Roman road into a hive of manufacturing and technology with a direct rail link to the capital and the rest of the world.

 Moulsham Street, named by the Saxons, is perhaps the oldest street in Chelmsford and has a past which predates